AdobeDocs/workfront.en/help/reports-and-dashboards/reports/creating-and-managing-reports/create-journal-entry-report.md

 Because the Journal Entry report queries system updates, it can return a significant number of results.
 For this reason, we recommend that you filter to specific objects—such as projects, programs, portfolios, groups, and so forth—when creating the report.

-To learn more about the different object types in `Workfront`, see [Understand objects in Adobe Workfront](../../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md).
+To learn more about the different object types in Workfront, see [Understand objects in Adobe Workfront](../../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md).

 >[!NOTE]
 >